lab596/civiform/Authentication-Providers.md

 ### LoginRadius (SAML)
 SAML authentication involves an exchange between an Identity Provider or IdP(LoginRadius), and a Service Provider or SP (Civiform).
 In our application, we use SP-initiated SAML authentication, which means our application signs and sends a SAML request to LoginRadius to begin the auth process.

-To configure LoginRadius SAML auth on the SP side for a local dev instance, first create a keystore using the Java keytool:
+Follow the steps below to configure LoginRadius SAML auth on the SP side for a local dev instance:
+- First create a keystore using the Java keytool using the following command.
+Take note of the keystore password and private key password used, and set the `LOGIN_RADIUS_PRIVATE_KEY_PASS` and `LOGIN_RADIUS_KEYSTORE_PASS` environment variables.
 ```bash
 keytool -genkeypair -alias civiform-saml -keypass <private-key-password>  -keystore civiformSamlKeystore.jks -storepass <keystore-password>  -keyalg RSA -keysize 2048 -validity 3650
 ```

-Take note of the keystore password and private key password used, and set the `LOGIN_RADIUS_PRIVATE_KEY_PASS` and `LOGIN_RADIUS_KEYSTORE_PASS` environment variables.
-Next, navigate to the [LoginRadius Dashboard](https://dashboard.loginradius.com/getting-started).
+- Next, navigate to the [LoginRadius Dashboard](https://dashboard.loginradius.com/getting-started).
 Click on "Get Your API Key and Secret", copy the API key, and set the `LOGIN_RADIUS_API_KEY` environment variable to the copied value.

-Finally set the `LOGIN_RADIUS_METADATA_URI` environment variable to the link `https://<login-radius-site-url>/service/saml/idp/metadata` (e.g. `https://civiform-staging.hub.loginradius.com/service/saml/idp/metadata`).
+- Finally set the `LOGIN_RADIUS_METADATA_URI` environment variable to the link `https://<login-radius-site-url>/service/saml/idp/metadata` (e.g. `https://civiform-staging.hub.loginradius.com/service/saml/idp/metadata`).

 To configure SAML on the IDP side for LoginRadius, navigate to the "Integration" section on the left sidebar, add a SAML outbound SSO integration and follow the instructions [linked here](https://www.loginradius.com/docs/single-sign-on/tutorial/federated-sso/saml/sp-initiated/).